Democracy Manifest: Search for identity

-It was taped by the reporter Chris Reason for Seven News.
-Reason's reporting said that the man was arrested in a case of mistaken identity ("the police thought they'd caught Queensland's most wanted").
-Other later sources said he was a dine-and-dasher, or an international criminal, while an officer named Dean Biron, who attended the scene, recalled he was wanted on 19 counts of fraud and receiving stolen goods worth AU$70,000.
+The video was filmed by the reporter Chris Reason for Seven News.
+Reason's report said that the man was arrested in a case of mistaken identity ("the police thought they'd caught Queensland's most wanted").
+Other later sources said he was a dine-and-dasher or an international criminal.
+The police officer Dean Biron, who attended the scene, recalled he was wanted on 19 counts of fraud and receiving stolen goods worth AU$70,000.
 The man gave his name as Cecil George Edwards, but he had also been identified by aliases including Johann Kelmut Karlson and Cecil Gerry Edwards.
 The clip remained obscure until a raw video version was uploaded to the internet in January 2009 and became an immediate viral video.
 It was missing Reason's voice-over explaining who the man was and what the incident was about, and internet speculation attempted to resolve the mystery.

-Theories about the man's identity centred on Paul Charles Dozsa, a Hungarian chess player and notorious dine-and-dasher, but there were also serious doubts about this theory.
+Theories about the man's identity centred on Paul Charles Dozsa, a Hungarian chess player and notorious dine-and-dasher, but there were also doubts about this theory.
 Observers asked why the arrest was filmed from so many angles, why it was filmed at all and why the allegedly Hungarian man did not sound Hungarian.
-Friends, family and acquaintances of Dozsa also stated he was not the man in the video.
-Other theories included that the man was the politician John Bartlett, that the video was a skit from an unidentified television programme, or that the man was a real dine-and-dasher named Gregory John Ziegler.
+Friends, family and acquaintances of Dozsa also denied he was the man in the video.
+Other theories included that the man was the politician John Bartlett, that the video was a skit from an unidentified television programme, or that the man was another dine-and-dasher, Gregory John Ziegler.

-The mystery of the man's identity continued until 2020, when the Australian punk band the Chats published a music video titled "Dine 'N Dash" that re-created the viral video with an older man acting the part of the arrestee.
-The actor then identified himself in an interview with Sydney Morning Herald as "Cecil George Edwards", the man in the viral video; he was now going by the name of "Jack K".
+In 2020, the Australian punk band the Chats published a music video titled "Dine 'N Dash" that recreated the video with an actor.
+The actor identified himself in an interview with The Sydney Morning Herald as Cecil George Edwards, the man in the original video, now going by the name of "Jack K".
 Asked why he made such a show during the arrest, he said he wanted to appear crazy so he might be placed into an asylum where it would be easier to escape.
 It was also revealed he had an artistic career making paintings, including some of the arrest.
-That same year, a man only identified as "Mr Democracy Manifest" was interviewed in a video regarding the incident for Sportsbet.
+That year, a man only identified as "Mr Democracy Manifest" was interviewed in a video regarding the incident for Sportsbet.
 In 2021 Seven News covered the story of the arrest, interviewing both Reason and the man arrested in the original video, who only gave his name as Jack.
 When asked for his surname, he jokingly replied, "It depends which one you want".